 The Cumberland County Exhibition, under the auspices of the Oxford Agriculture Society, has been in operation since 1918.
 It was started as a one-day show, changed to 2 and then 3 days and now runs a full 6 days including 4H events.
-The week-long Exhibition consists of various activities including a queens' pageant, talent show, various farm animals, different displays and vendors and more.
+The week-long Exhibition consists of various activities including musical entertainment, various farm animals, displays, vendors and more.

-Just across the bridge from the Town Hall, on Lower Main St., you'll find a shady little park for picnicing and a nice walk by the river.
-There are also picnic tables on Water Street, on the grassy area beside the ball field.
-These also have a view of the river.
-The Town Hall lawn also has a picnic table that you are welcome to enjoy.
+Just across the bridge from the Town Hall, on Lower Main St., you'll find the shady little Black River Park, perfect for picnicing and a nice walk by the river.
+There are also picnic tables on Water Street, on the grassy area beside the ball field where there is a great view of the river.
+Back downtown, the Town Hall lawn offers another picnic table that you are welcome to enjoy.
 Don't miss the attractions in Wild Blueberry Corner (corner of Main and Water Streets).

-There are three rivers that converge into Oxford (Black River, Little River and River Phillip) making us one of the best fishing locations in Cumberland County.
+Three rivers converge in Oxford (Black River, Little River and River Philip) making us one of the best fishing locations in Cumberland County.
 Canoeists also take advantage of the rivers, enjoying the beautiful scenery.

 The TransCanada Trail (now known as The Great Trail) is great for ATVing, hiking, cycling or a leisurely walk.
-There are also short walking trails: one at the Lions Parkland and one at the entrance to the Oxford Regional Education Centre.
+There are also shorter walking trails: The Bunny Trail (off the Great Trail) and Northumberland Nature Trails at the entrance to the Oxford Regional Education Centre on Lower Main Street.

 Be sure to check out community events to stay up-to-date on what's happening in Oxford.